Tobata Women's Association: Establishment

 The first Tobata Women's Association to be established after the Second World War was founded in autumn 1946.
 The then mayor's wife, Tsuruta Yoshiko, was its chairman.
 In an era of post-war hardship, the organisation focused on providing for the welfare of its members.
 Its activities included researching how to use local plants as food and efficient ways to use rations, and holding bartering events.
 In March 1948, Charlotte Crist, a representative of the American military government (or GHQ) with responsibility for women's affairs in Fukuoka Prefecture, visited Tobata to observe the association's activities.
 She criticised the appointment of the mayor's wife as chairman as undemocratic, and ordered that elections be held.
 The association protested, but was then forcibly dissolved on 31 March.

 Crist visited Tobata regularly in the subsequent months, providing guidance on how to create democratic, independent organisations for women.
 She intended Tobata to serve as a model case for the democratic mobilisation of women in Japan, where grassroots groups free from government influence would work to solve problems relevant to their communities.
 The first of these new organisations, the Nakabaru Women's Association (中原婦人会, Nakabaru fujinkai), was established in Tobata's Nakabaru area in May 1948.
 While the original Tobata Women's Association functioned at the municipal level, these new groups were created on an entirely voluntary basis by housewives in neighbourhoods across the city.
-In March 1950, a new Tobata Woman's Association was created to serve as a city-wide umbrella organisation for the numerous neighbourhood groups.
+In March 1950, a new Tobata Women's Association was created to serve as a city-wide umbrella organisation for the numerous neighbourhood groups.